What do we use most often when we go to a shop to buy something? We use cash or currency in some form…

 I will explain about Bitcoin private keys in upcoming articles…

 Mobile Bitcoin Wallets

 Bitcoin wallet applications which are installable on mobile phones are called mobile wallets.
 For each mobile operating system, such as iOS, Android, Windows, and Blackberry, compatible wallets are available.
-India’s Bitcoin space has Zebpay, Unocoin, and Coinsecure as the leading platforms.
+India’s Bitcoin space has Zebpay, Unocoin, as the leading platforms.

 Below are the various Bitcoin mobile wallets and each mobile OS compatibilities.
 The one that I prefer using is MyCelium on Android.
 They have integrated a lot of security measures & are quite safe.
 At the same time, there are many more mobile wallets that you can pick based on your smartphone’s OS.

 Desktop wallets are Bitcoin wallets which are installable on different desktops, and as per the user’s needs, are compatible with Windows, Mac, and Linux.